iiasa/message-ix-models/doc/global/water/index.rst

 Overview
 ========

-The nexus module represents water resources and demands at the spatial scale of ~200 river basins globally, while maintaining consistency with the 12-region spatial resolution of MESSAGEix-GLOBIOM (R12).
+The nexus module represents water resources and demands at the spatial scale of river basins (basin capacity units, BCUs) globally, while maintaining consistency with the 12-region spatial resolution of MESSAGEix-GLOBIOM (R12).
+Three basins for which the hydrological source provides no data are excluded from the basin set.
 Water is explicitly tracked through the energy system via cooling technologies for thermal power plants, while also accounting for sectoral water demands that compete with energy sector water use.

 Basin-scale Spatial Resolution
 -------------------------------